silky/silky.github.com/src/posts/2018-11-19-reliable-training-hack-on-google-colaboratory.md

 Naively, I figured this would be really easy with Google colab.
-While it was straightforward to start training, what I noticed is that getting data on to and off of the instance was frustrating, and the timeouts blocked me from getting a good amoutn of training time.
+While it was straightforward to start training, what I noticed is that getting data on to and off of the instance was frustrating, and the timeouts blocked me from getting a good amount of training time.

 ### Solution